dhens/Developer-Profile-Generator/README.md

 * [pdf-puppeteer 1.1.10](https://www.npmjs.com/package/pdf-puppeteer)

 ## Conclusion:
-My ability to complete complex coding tasks is becoming significantly better.
+My ability to complete complex coding tasks is becoming significantly stronger.
 Testing first, coding second, needs to be a higher priority, however, as not doin that added a lot of time that could have been avoided.